WardCunningham/Smallest-Federated-Wiki/server/sinatra/ReadMe.md

 Federated sites hosted in the same farm can cause recursive web requests.
 This is an issue for certain rack servers, notably thin, which is widely used in production rack setups.
-If you have a standard server configuration, in which all traffic coming to *.my-sfw-farm.org will be served by a single server, you can set the environment variable
+If you have a standard server configuration, in which all traffic coming to *.my-sfw-farm.org will be handled by a single server, you can serve page json and favicons in the context of the current request (instead of generating an additional HTTP request) by setting set the environment variable:

 	FARM_DOMAINS=my-sfw-farm.org

-or handle multiple domains by comma-separating them:
+Your server can handle multiple domains by comma-separating them:

 	FARM_DOMAINS=my-sfw-farm.org,fedwiki.jacksmith.com

-With this setup, pages and favicons will be served more efficiently, in the context of the current request, instead of generating an additional HTTP request.
+With this setup, pages and favicons will be served more efficiently, as well as being friendly to single-threaded servers like thin.

 Alternately, you can use webrick, which handles recursive calls out of the box.
 Launch it with this command: